sqlballs/MicrosoftFabricPre-Con/fabricoverview/01 - Introduction and Overview.md

 - *Data Engineering* - Microsoft Fabric provides a Spark platform with a simplified but powerful authoring experiences, enabling data engineers to perform large scale data transformation and democratize data through the lakehouse.
 Microsoft Fabric Spark's integration with *Data Factory* enables notebooks and spark jobs to be scheduled and orchestrated.

-- *Data Pipelines* - *Fabric Data Factory* combines the simplicity of *Power Query* with the scale and power of [Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/introduction).
+- *Data Pipelines* - *Fabric Data Factory* combines the simplicity of *Power Query* with the scale and power of [Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/introduction).
 You can use more than 200 native connectors to connect to data sources on-premises and in the cloud.

 - *Data Science* - Various tools for Data Science in Microsoft Fabric enables you to build, deploy, and operationalize machine learning models.
 It integrates with [Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning?view=azureml-api-2) to provide built-in experiment creation, tracking and model registry.
 Data scientists can enrich organizational data with predictions and allow business analysts to integrate those predictions into their BI reports.
 Microsoft Fabric allows you to work from descriptive to predictive insights.

-- *Data Warehouse* - Microsoft Fabric provides a [Data Warehouse using SQL](https://learn.microsoft.com/en-us/azure/architecture/data-guide/relational-data/data-warehousing), with high performance and scale.
+- *Data Warehouse* - Microsoft Fabric provides a [Data Warehouse](https://learn.microsoft.com/en-us/fabric/data-warehouse/data-warehousing), with high performance and scale.
 It fully separates compute from storage, enabling independent scaling of both the components.
 Additionally, it natively stores data in the open Delta Lake format.

 - *Real-Time Analytics* - Observational data, which is collected from various sources such as apps, IoT devices, human interactions, and so many more.
 It's currently the fastest growing data category.
 This data is often semi-structured in formats like JSON or Text.
 It comes in at high volume, with shifting schemas.
 These characteristics make it hard for traditional data warehousing platforms to work with.
-[Azure Synapse](https://learn.microsoft.com/en-us/azure/architecture/solution-ideas/articles/real-time-analytics) is best in class engine for observational data analytics.
+[Fabric Real-Time Analytics](https://learn.microsoft.com/en-us/fabric/real-time-analytics/overview) is best in class engine for observational data analytics.

 - *Power BI* - [*Power BI*](https://powerbi.microsoft.com/en-us/getting-started-with-power-bi/) is the world's leading Business Intelligence platform.
 It ensures that business owners can access all the data in Fabric quickly and intuitively to make better decisions with data.